ncbo/BioPortal-to-KGX/prefixes/bioportal-prefixes-readme.md

 * delimiter - The delimiter separating the prefix from the class ID (e.g, '#')
 * native - True if the prefix refers to classes of the ontology itself, False if it is from a imported/referenced ontology, or otherwise Unknown

-Manually-curated prefixes are only native, rather than the set of all prefixes used within each ontology.
+Manually-curated prefixes are primarily native, rather than the set of all prefixes used within each ontology.
+Some non-native prefixes are included.